GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 };
 ~~~~~~~~~~~~~

-To run all tests create a instance of the @ref BansheeEngine::TestSuite "TestSuite" and run it, like so:
+To run all tests create a instance of the @ref bs::TestSuite "TestSuite" and run it, like so:
 ~~~~~~~~~~~~~{.cpp}
 SPtr<TestSuite> tests = MyTestSuite::create<MyTestSuite>();
 tests->run(ExceptionTestOutput());
 ~~~~~~~~~~~~~

-When running the test we provide @ref BansheeEngine::ExceptionTestOutput "ExceptionTestOutput" which tells the test runner to terminate the application when a test fails.
-You can implement your own @ref BansheeEngine::TestOutput "TestOutput" to handle test failure more gracefully.
+When running the test we provide @ref bs::ExceptionTestOutput "ExceptionTestOutput" which tells the test runner to terminate the application when a test fails.
+You can implement your own @ref bs::TestOutput "TestOutput" to handle test failure more gracefully.

 # Allocators {#utilities_p}
 Banshee allows you to allocate memory in various ways, so you can have fast memory allocations for many situations.
 ## General {#utilities_p_a}
 The most common memory allocation operations are `new`/`delete` or `malloc`/`free`.
-Banshee provides its own wrappers for these methods as @ref BansheeEngine::bs_new "bs_new"/@ref BansheeEngine::bs_delete "bs_delete" and @ref BansheeEngine::bs_alloc "bs_alloc"/@ref BansheeEngine::bs_free "bs_free".
+Banshee provides its own wrappers for these methods as @ref bs::bs_new "bs_new"/@ref bs::bs_delete "bs_delete" and @ref bs::bs_alloc "bs_alloc"/@ref bs::bs_free "bs_free".
 They provide the same functionality but make it possible for Banshee to track memory allocations which can be useful for profiling and debugging.
 You should always use them instead of the standard ones.

-Use @ref BansheeEngine::bs_newN "bs_newN"/@ref BansheeEngine::bs_deleteN "bs_deleteN" to create and delete arrays of objects.
+Use @ref bs::bs_newN "bs_newN"/@ref bs::bs_deleteN "bs_deleteN" to create and delete arrays of objects.

 ~~~~~~~~~~~~~{.cpp}
 UINT8* buffer = (UINT8*)bs_alloc(1024); // Allocate a raw buffer of 1024 bytes.